nextguys/lively-next-relaunch/explanation/morphic.md

 <!-- __lv_expr__:{part}:lively.morphic:{MorphicPropertyEssay}:nextguys--lively-next-relaunch/ui/docs/interactive-doc.cp.js:part(MorphicPropertyEssay) -->

 Aside from the visual properties, morphs also come with a large set of *behavioral properties* which will not be covered in this chapter.
-For more info on the latter, please refer to the [API Documentation](https://livelykernel.github.io/lively.next/).
+For more info on the latter, please refer to our [API Documentation](https://livelykernel.github.io/lively.next/).

 ### Custom Subclasses